 In October of 2017, Auburn Seminary and The BTS co-convened a remarkable two-day multi-faith conversation in New York City.
 A second gathering is planned in November of 2018 in the San Francisco Bay area, to continue to explore how we might best build regional and national networks of diverse pastors and faith leaders deeply connected to each other and to a generative cohort of wise elders.

-Convocation is an annual learning event, with presenters and workshops related to a specific topic.
-The Maine Conference UCC and the Maine Council of Churches are partners with the Center in planning Convocation 2019, which will extend our conversation about the growing trend, challenges, and opportunities for churches with part-time clergy.
+Convocation is an annual learning event, with presenters and workshops or group activities related to a specific topic.
+The Maine Conference UCC and the Maine Council of Churches are partners with the Center in planning Convocation 2019.

 The Crux is a program for progressive faith communities facing significant changes in embodying their missions.
 It is designed to unleash creativity and prepare communities to wisely discern next best steps as they approach the decision points at the most difficult stretches of the trails they are on.